 4) Do you feel like giving part of it to charity?
 If so, you can select a charity to give part of your refund.
 If you give to a 501(c)(3) charity, your donation is tax-deductible!

 5) If none of the first four apply to you, you can think about investing your tax refund in stocks, bonds, or alternative assets.
 Consider using low-cost index funds when investing your tax refund.

+It’s important to remember that your tax refund is not free money.
+It’s money that you have earned throughout the year that the government has held on to until tax time.
 Don’t feel like you have to put all of your tax refund towards one specific thing.
 It can be split across various approaches.
 We have given you several options on how to use your tax refund wisely.
-If your debt is paid off, you may also want to treat yourself to a much needed vacation with your family.
-Health is wealth and sometimes a reset is what is needed to better yourself and keep pushing towards your financial goals.
-Make your money work for you and enjoy your tax refund.
+Make your money work for you and use your tax refund wisely to help you achieve your financial goals.
 If you are interested in having a comprehensive financial plan, which can include personal tax refund recommendations, schedule a free discovery call with one of our fee-only financial advisors today.

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help professionals in their 30s and 40s achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.